cevi/hitobito-traefik-forward-auth/README.md

-# Supports for Access Limitation via Hitobito Groups
+# Support for Access Limitation via Hitobito Groups

 This fork extends the forwardauth with support for access control via Hitobito Groups:
 You can allow certain groups to access the application, configurable via the `GROUP_IDS` environment variable.